Andalusia : Formalities and administrative procedures

-Organize your stay Andalusia
+Andalusia : Organize your stay

 As in most European Union countries, the currency is the euro.
 The local currency is the Gibraltar pound, which has the same exchange rate as the pound sterling (prices are around 5% higher if you pay in euros).

-The cost of living can sometimes seem half as expensive, but this depends very much on whether you're in a big tourist town or a small village, and also on the time of year, especially for accommodation prices, which rise during major events.
-But on average, you won't pay more than €2/€ for a coffee, fruit juice costs around €2 to €3 and a person can fill up on a tapeo for around €10 to €15.
-However, the Spanish inflation rate is significantly higher than the French: around +10% over 1 year in June 2022 (source INE).
+The cost of living can sometimes seem half as expensive, but this depends a lot on whether you're in a big tourist town or a small village, and also on the time of year, especially for accommodation prices, which rise during major events.
+But on average, you won't pay more than €2 for a coffee, fruit juice costs around €2 to €3, and a person can get his or her fill from a tapeo at around €10 to €15.
+However, the Spanish inflation rate is significantly higher than the French: around 2.8% over 1 year in December 2024 (source INE).

 Average budget per day.
-Based on a stay for two in high season: accommodation, meals and drinks, transport, visits and outings.
+Based on a stay for two in high season: accommodation, meals and drinks, transport, visits and small outings.
 Low budget: from €100, camping, to €120, board and lodging.
 Medium budget: around €180 (staying in a top-quality guesthouse or simple or budget hotel).
 Large budget: from €250, staying in luxury or boutique hotels with meals in gourmet restaurants.

 Tipping is included in the bill, but it may be appreciated to leave 5 to 10% of the bill.